joshgerdes/jekyll-uno/_posts/2023-08-28-Azure-Bicep-Deployment-with-Deployment-Stacks.md

 *It is always recommended to refer to the [official documentation](https://learn.microsoft.com/?WT.mc*id=AZ-MVP-5004796) for the most up-to-date and comprehensive information.
 The comparison table above, was created with the help of AI.*

-It is hard to do a complete comparison, as always 'it depends' on your use cases and requirements, but hopefully this makes it clear where Deployment Stacks come into play, with out-of-the-box benefits such as:
+It is hard to do a complete comparison, as always 'it depends' on your use cases and requirements, but hopefully this makes it clear where Deployment Stacks come into play (and it does not replace Bicep but works with it for better governance), with out-of-the-box benefits such as:

-Deployment stacks provide the following benefits:

 * Simplified provisioning and management of resources across different scopes as a cohesive entity.
 * Preventing undesired modifications to managed resources through deny settings.